PulseWaves/Specification/specification.rst

   The version number consists of a major and minor field.
 All minor versions of the same major version will be fully forward and backward compatible.

 Header Size:
   The size, in bytes, of the Pulse Header itself.
-For version 1.0 this size is 288 bytes.
+In the current version this is 352 bytes.
 If the header is extended through the addition of data at the end of the header by a new revision of the Pulse specification, the Header Size field will reflect this.

 Offset to Pulse Data:
   The actual number of bytes from the beginning of the file to the first pulse record data field.
-For version 1.0 this size is at least 288 bytes.
-This data offset must be updated if any software adds/removes data to/from the Variable Length Records.
+In the current version this is at least 352 bytes.
+This data offset must be updated if any software adds/removes Variable Length Records.

 Number of Pulses:
   This field contains the total number of pulse records within the file.

 Pulse Format:
   The format of the pulse records.
-In version 1.0 this is always 0.
+In the current version this is always 0.

 Pulse Size:
   The size, in bytes, of the pulse record.
 All pulse records within a pulse file have the same format and the same size.
 If the specified size is larger than implied by the pulse format (e.g. 50 bytes instead of 48 bytes for format 0) the remaining bytes are user-specific “extra bytes”.
 The meaning of such “extra bytes” can be described with an Extra Bytes VLR (see Table 12 and Table 24) to make them useful to others as well.

 Pulse Compression:
   The compression scheme used for the pulses.
-In version 1.0 there is no compression and this is always 0.
+Currently there is no compression and this is always 0.

 Pulse Options:
   Potential future options.
-In version 1.0 this is always 0.
+Must be zero.

 Reserved:
   Must be zero.